 Welcome to UCBC

-Prior to your first visit, please visit our secure Patient Log-in to complete your paperwork and forms.
-Click here to print a paper-format and complete your paperwork before arriving.
+Prior to your first visit, please click here to print a paper-format and complete your paperwork before arriving.
 Completing your paperwork before arriving facilitates your first visit and saves time.

 Your first visit to our office will introduce you to the medical professionals who will take care of you.
 We’ll take your complete medical history including previous surgeries, hospitalizations, major illnesses, and your medications or nutritional supplements.
 We’ll also need copies of reports or scans from your other doctors or medical centers.
 We may request additional scans or lab tests during this visit.
 Most lab tests can be performed in our clinics.